Black Series Review | Clone Captain Rex (Standard Release)

 Unfortunately, this figure is not all perfect.
 I have two major issues with it.
 The first is the helmet, putting it and removing it is difficult!
 You have to push too much to put it on the figure.
 It’s rather annoying and frustrating.
 I think, they should have made an interchangeable head with the helmet on, this would have been so much better and it wouldn’t have cost too much in additional plastic to do.
 The second issue is with the blaster holsters, they suffer from the same problem as the helmet – difficult to remove from and put in the holsters.
 I would advise against applying too much pressure to put them in the holsters as they’d be too difficult to remove, plus, it feels quite fragile, it’s at your own risk.

-Captain Rex is a brilliant figure on so many levels – the sculpt, the head, the battle worn armour, the articulation, high level of details.
-But it also has two big problems that prevent this figure from being top notch.
+Captain Rex is a brilliant figure on so many levels – the sculpt, the head, the battle-worn armor, the articulation, high level of details.
+But it also has two big problems that prevent this figure from being top-notch.

 Add Captain Rex to your collection and build your 501st army!